 - Fold in 1/3 cup chocolate chips.

-- Place cookie dough balls on baking sheet in freezer for 10 minutes.
+- Place the baking sheet with the dough balls in the freezer for 10 minutes.

 FOR THE OPTIONAL CHOCOLATE DRIZZLE